shadowhunt22/mod-wiki/apis/enchantment-text-styling/index.md

 ## Developing with the API

-The only public, usable, API this "library" provides is a data generator to make the creation of a datapack for this mod useful.
-To look how the data is formattied or learn how to manually create a datapack, see [Data Formats](/apis/enchantment-text-styling/data-formats.md).
+The only public, usable, API this "library" provides is a data generator to make the creation of a datapack for this mod easier.
+To look how the data is formatted or learn how to manually create a datapack, see [Data Formats](/apis/enchantment-text-styling/data-formats.md).

 To start developing with this API, add the following to your build.gradle: